What is magic?

 Potions and Elixirs

 Potion Magic used to be a lot more popular.
 Whilst elixirs, tisanes and tea blends are still popular for use on yourself, the masses of recipes of potions, philtres and similar recipes have all but died out.
 That’s because a lot of potion magic is only to be used in desperate circumstances, like love potions and curses.
 The reason so many old fashioned love potions are beyond creepy and controlling is that woman’s husband was her meal ticket.
 If he left her, not only would she be blamed, but she would be out of a house, food and her own family probably wouldn’t take her in.
 She had shamed them all.
 (Often through no actual fault of her own.)
+She was literally facing public humiliation, being outcast, perhaps even starving to death – and sometimes her children along with here.

 So dousing a lover or husband’s food with love potion made a lot more sense then, than it does now.